proudcloud/clouduino/getStarted/README.md

 2. In the Arduino IDE, navigate to Sketch menu > Include Library > Add .ZIP Library > Select Add .ZIP Library > Find and open MCP3208-master ZIP file.
 3. Repeat step 2 for MCP23S17-master ZIP file.

 Note that you only have to install the ESP8266 board driver and the two essential libraries once.
-Do, however, check for library updates often at the library manager!
+Do, however, check for library updates often at the library manager

 ## Open your first sketch ##
 You are now ready to try out your first sketch in Arduino IDE.